-In the EVRYTHNG Platform, there are two mechanisms governing how different actors (users - through operator accesses, and machines or services - through access tokens) can interact with resources.
-These are called permissions - that define a role - and conditions.
-In broad terms, permissions determine what type of resources an actor can see or modify while conditions determine what particular resources an actor can see or modify.
+In the EVRYTHNG Platform, two mechanisms govern how actors (users through operator access, and machines or services through access tokens) can interact with resources.
+These mechanisms are called permissions and conditions.
+In broad terms, permissions determine the type of resources an actor can see or change.
+Conditions determine the particular resources an actor can see or change.

-See Roles and Permissions to learn more about roles and Restrictive Conditions to understand how conditions work.
+See Roles and Permissions to learn more about roles.
+See Restrictive Conditions to understand how conditions work.

-Each time a REST call is made to the API, the Platform checks that the API key exists, and that that key's permissions allow that call to be made.
-If this security check does not pass the response will be
+Each time you call the API, the Platform confirms the API key exists.
+The key's permissions allow or deny that call to be made.
+If this security check fails, the response is

-The API key is also used to define the resources the actor is restricted to - i.e.: permissions authorised the caller to interact with factories but conditions restricted the actor to only factory 1 and factory 2.
-Depending on the API key used, the platform determines the account you are permitted to see, and if applicable, the resources scoped to that account.
+The API key also defines the resources the actor is restricted to.
+For example, permissions allow the caller to interact with factories, and conditions restrict the actor to only factory 1 and factory 2.
+Depending on the API key used, the platform determines the account you're permitted to see and, if applicable, the resources that are scoped to that account.

-An Operator API Key represents an owner or collaborator on an account and is generated when a new user account is created.
-An Operator collaborating on several accounts will get a new Operator API Key for each one.
-This key can be regenerated at any time through the Dashboard in the 'Account Settings' section if it is compromised.
+An Operator API Key represents an owner or collaborator on an account.
+It's generated when you create a user account.
+An Operator collaborating on several accounts gets a new Operator API Key for each account.
+If the key is compromised, you can regenerate it anytime through the Dashboard in the 'Account Settings' section.

-The Operator API Key gives the most access to your account (including all resources) and therefore must be kept secret, and never used in publically accessible code, to prevent any abuse or data theft.
+The Operator API Key gives the most access to your account (including all resources) and must be kept secret.
+To prevent abuse, it must never be used in publicly accessible code.

-An access token represents an anonymous user or service that is allowed to access the platform on a given account.
-This token is generated when an authorised Operator creates one through the Access Tokens API and assigns roles and conditions to control the token access.
-It is the secret counterpart key designed to be used only by back-end applications which code is not exposed e.g: Ruby, PHP, Java or Node apps when they require additional permissions to create or modify resources.
-Like the Operator API Key, we recommend not to use this ket in client-side applications.
+An access token represents an anonymous user or service that's allowed to access the platform on an account.
+An authorized Operator creates this token through the Access Tokens API and assigns roles and conditions to control the token's access.
+It's the secret counterpart key designed to be used only by back-end applications for which code isn't exposed, such as Ruby, PHP, Java, or Node apps when they require additional permissions to create or change resources.
+Do not use the access token or Operator API key in client-side applications.